bshevchuk/devchallenge/tournament_12/round2/project/Readme.md

   Where 'JUDGE_USERNAME_ONE' and 'JUDGE_USERNAME_TWO' is usernames (username will transform to lower case before send query to database).

-  JUDGE_TWO have cron-style (you can use https://crontab.guru for visual feedback) for available range (in example above JUDGE_TWO available every working day from 8AM to 12PM).
+  JUDGE_TWO have cron-style for available range (in example above JUDGE_TWO available every working day from 8AM to 12PM).

   When app detect a cron-style it create a massive of dates for the next 365 days (that not support queries into past).
-  In real app we can: 1) narrow or extend the max date for cron-style dates (dependents of our max limit in calendar);
+  In real app we can:
+  1) narrow or extend the max date for cron-style dates (dependents of our max limit in calendar);
   2) save cron-pattern for users and latest available date
   3) setup cron job (runs every day) that compare latest available date (per user) and our max limit in calendar